-- Fraction offset: The fraction offset applied to the mean radius to shift the start of the distribution.
-This must be greater than or equal to zero, and less than 0.95. - d.
-If From file is selected, click Import and navigate to the file containing the required information and click Open.
+This option lets you load the initial size distribution from a file.
+Click Import and navigate to the file containing the required information and click Open.
 This file can be in .xls, .xlsx, .csv, or .txt formats.
-The file should consist of two columns with values where the first column contains radius data and the second contains number density data. - e.
-For all options, choose an Amount of phase: Volume percent or Volume fraction and then enter a number in the field. - f.
-Once the Distribution is defined, click Generate.
+The file should consist of two columns with values where the first column contains radius data and the second contains number density data.